-I Finn living in Hokkaido, North Japan.
-I am born and raised in Finland, North Europe, but Japanese language and culture have been part of my life for over 10 years, and my travel just continues!
-Before Hokkaido I have also lived in Osaka, Kyoto and Tokyo as an exchange student.
-In university I majored in studied East Asian studies and Social Anthropology.
-I have previously worked in travel industry for instance in Helsinki Tourism Information.
-After graduating I moved to Hokkaido, and I am falling more and more in love with this northernmost island of Japan.
-I speak English, Japanese and Finnish (some Swedish, even less French), so feel free to choose your language!
+Kaisa is a Finnish person living in Hokkaido, North Japan.
+She was born and raised in Finland, North Europe, but Japanese language and culture have been part of her life for over 10 years, and her trip just continues!
+Before Hokkaido she has also lived in Osaka, Kyoto and Tokyo as an exchange student.
+In university she majored in East Asian studies and Social Anthropology.
+Kaisa has previously worked in travel industry for instance in Helsinki Tourist Information.
+After graduating she moved to Hokkaido, and she tells she is falling more and more in love with this northernmost island of Japan every day.

 Kaisa tells about herself as a Hokkaido travel consultant: “I think my strong point is that I can understand Japanese culture from the point of view of a person who comes from outside of Japan.
 I believe my position helps me to convey the best sides of Hokkaido in an easy to understand way for those who want to learn about the local culture on a deeper level.
 This is partly because I have spent years studying the history and culture, and partly because I have lived my everyday life in this country, spending my days speaking the language, together with the locals.
 I know how it feels to come all the way to Japan, and I want to recommend you something totally unique, that is really worth the long trip.”

 ● KAISA’S FAVORITES: Off the beaten path with the locals